Name • Tony Macfadyen

 |3.||Getting soaked in the rain while you teach outside|

 There are various routes into Physical Education teaching.
-Try and do GCSE PE and post 16 qualifications that are relevant (A level PE; BTEC Sport; have a look at the new Sport and Active Leisure Diploma starting 2010).
-You can then do a B.Ed in Physical Education or a relevant undergraduate degree followed by a PGCE or GTP course.
+Try and do GCSE PE and post 16 qualifications that are relevant (A level PE; BTEC Sport).
+You can then do a B.Ed in Physical Education or a relevant undergraduate degree followed by a PGCE or Schools Direct course.
 If you take the latter route, which is better financially, try and pick a sports degree that is closely related to PE, such as BA Physical Education or BA Sports Coaching.

 A sports science degree is less relevant.